ratcave/ratcave/docs/source/tutorials.rst

 Tutorial 2: Animating a Scene with Multiple Meshes, and using Multiple Scenes
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

 This tutorial will build on the previous one by adding some more interesting elements.
-We'll allow the user to switch between two different scenes by pressing a key, and have multiple meshes in each scenethat move.
+We'll allow the user to switch between two different :py:class:`.Scene` objects by pressing a key, and have multiple meshes in each scene that move.

 Scenes Hold Lists of Meshes
 ---------------------------